sundarsan/ios/trivia.md

 ## Making a trivia application

-First, we wrote some code to load in the images we got from the web.
+First, we wrote some code to load a background onto the app.
+Recall the wall-frame-image analogy, where we are putting up a wall, then hanging a picture frame on it, then putting an image into the frame.

 ```swift